liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 rm -fr KubernetesOnDesktop
 ```

-## Teardown k3s and liqo.io
+## Teardown k3s and liqo
-To teardown k3s and liqo.io just run the following in both the nodes:
+To teardown k3s and liqo just run the following in both the nodes:
 ```bash
 k3s-uninstall.sh
 ```